sara-nl/clouddocs/vm-scratch-centos.markdown

 yum install /mnt/*.rpm
 ```

+Once the rpm is installed you may optionally remove the _CONTEXT_ file from your template (_Context_ tab and then _Files_).

-4. **On the VM:** You can reboot your CentOS now.
+4. **On the VM:** You can reboot your CentOS now within the VM.
 When it boots up, you should be able to browse the Internet now.
-You can also test SSH-ing into your VM with your private key.
+You can also test SSH-ing into your VM with your private key (`ssh root@145.100.mmm.nnn`, where you should replace _mmm_ and _nnn_ to match the IP address of your VM).
+  * In case that your freshly installed VM does not react to the _Terminate_ button from the UI, check whether `acpid` is installed and enabled (see also [troubleshooting](https://doc.hpccloud.surfsara.nl/vm-not-reacting-to-shutdown)).

 >**NOTE:**
 >